pv2b/kenny/README.md

 ## Architecture / project layout

-Kenny externally consists of one main project, KennyApi, that:
+Kenny externally consists of one main project, Kenny, that:

 - periodically fetches information from the Password Manager Pro API and stores it on disk.